owenBeresford/extra-panda/README.md

 - mobilePopupWidget ~ vis ~ for mobile only ~ the above SM links, but optimised for mobile.

 - articleHeader     ~ via wholeArticle ~ CSS component to build the document headers.
-- browserTest       ~ ?? ~ Articles that includes technical features should include a test report on what browsers support the technology.
+- browserTest       ~ no-vis ~ Articles that includes technical features should include a test report on what browsers support the technology.
 This renders it.
 - lotsOfWords       ~ no-vis ~ a full-width block
 - quiteWide         ~ no-vis ~ a 70em / 1120px block
 - halferWords       ~ no-vis ~ a 48em / 680px block
 - fewWords          ~ no-vis ~ a 30em / 480px block

 Classes that start "add" normally just enable some feature, and have no CSS behaviour of their own.
 There are some classes that are too simple and widely used to get a test.
-**With the test script running the vis-tests are served as https://127.0.0.1:8081/vis/*   Unlike my site, they need a full file-name **
+**With the test script running the vis-tests are served as https://127.0.0.1:8081/vis/*   Unlike my site, they need a full file-name**  Looking from multiple devices and screen sizes is advised

 I may refactor to eliminate the word Widget.
 Some pages have extra features eg [https://owenberesford.me.uk/resource/form-no-js-maquette], but this is rarer than adjustments.
 I am adding test pages to show the articles with with broad range of content, rather than just the content when I made the feature.